Article Summary: In depth overview on how to remove Dynamic Recovery Solutions collection from your credit report.

 If you’ve just discovered Dynamic Recovery Solutions on your credit report or they called you recently, try validating the debt.
 You only have 30 days from when they first contact you to do this, so act fast.

 To validate the debt, you write a letter to them asking for information about the debt.
-You can ask any questions you want, but some common information consumers ask for include:
+You can ask any questions you want, but some common information people ask for include:

 - Who is the original creditor?